 - Price as of 08/13/2020 18:12 PDT(more info)

 Picking things up a notch, we bring you another mid-range price representative – the OC-3 model from Boss.
 This is the very first item of its kind to feature both guitar and bass inputs, so if you happen to be in pursuit of an octave pedal for both guitar and bass, this one is your pick.

 Anyhow, one of the standout features of this item is the sound quality.
 It utilizes polyphonic octave effects, and even allows you add a pinch of drive to the effect, creating a top-quality natural tone.

-You can go up to two octaves up or down with this thing, with plenty of sonic options to add more bite and aggression to your sonic attack.
+You can go down two octaves with this thing, with plenty of sonic options to add more bite and aggression to your sonic attack.
 Additionally, we’ve noticed that the low-end frequencies are especially versatile and high-quality, so if going low is your thing, this one is a valid choice.

 It comes with a set of four control knobs, allowing you to control the level of dry guitar signal that’s infused into the audio mix, as well as the sound features of the octave effect itself.

 The effect comes tucked within a standard metal Boss casing with a brown finish.
 Also included in the mix is the company’s five-year limited warranty.
 Value-wise, this is surely one of the best octave pedals period.

 Electro Harmonix Nano POG Polyphonic Octave Generator pedal

 - Electro-Harmonix Nano POG Polyphonic Octave Generator pedal

 - Price: $243.00